domachine/docky/README.md

 your image using the new version as a tag, tear down the old container and call your `docker_run.sh` script to rebuild the container preserving the previously assigned port.

+## See also

+To get much fancier and also integrate `systemd` within your stack take a look at [Geard](https://openshift.github.io/geard/) from the guys at OpenShift.
+`docky` just wants to deploy a fixed container set and can be easily replaced by `Geard`.